chakafasano88/double-challenge/README.md

 3. If you had more time, what would you add or change in the codebase?

     I really enjoy the codebase and file structure.
-Easy to follow, not overflowing with uneccesary files/folders.
+Easy to follow, not overflowing with uneccesary files/folders, and I agree with separate style sheets for each file.
 It is similar to how I would create an application!
 If I were to change a few things, I would consolidate the @computed and @actions functions into their relative Model files for better organization.

 4. Do you have any constructive feedback that you would like to share with our team?